erarunkumar/Puppet/README.md

 Puppet
 ======

-Will containe various modules and the individual manifests
+Will contain various modules and the individual manifests